A great Private Tour Guide maximises your time and offers a personalised tour with premium quality service

 If you have a preexisting medical condition then Personal Accident Insurance is strongly advised.

 All tours are undertaken at the tour participants own risk.
-J3 Tours / Jamie Lloyd accept no liability or obligation in the event of illness, injury, death or loss or damage to personal property.
+J3 Private Tours / Jamie Lloyd accept no liability or obligation in the event of illness, injury, death or loss or damage to personal property.

-Finally - J3 Tours / Jamie Lloyd reserves the right to take photographs and film footage of clients on tours and / or any activities and to use the material in any way we deems appropriate including but not limited to featuring it on our company website and on promotional materials.
+Finally - J3 Private Tours / Jamie Lloyd reserves the right to take photographs and film footage of clients on tours and / or any activities and to use the material in any way we deems appropriate including but not limited to featuring it on our company website and on promotional materials.